universalweb/Network/docs/streams.md

 ###STREAM
 A STREAM allows for a client and server to communicate.
 A UDSP Connection can consist of several types of STREAMs.
-STREAMs have two stream primary types PUSH or REQUEST.
+STREAMs have two stream primary types PUSH (NO-RESPONSE) or REQUEST (RESPONSE REQUIRED).

 ##CHANNEL
 A CHANNEL is a unique ID that points to an active STREAM.
 CHANNEL's are typically automatically assigned to new STREAMs by default but in some specific edge cases may be assigned manually or not at all.